Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 $ make test-create-token
 ```

 ### How to Submit Transactions
 The `make test-create-token` command above was useful to test if everything is running correctly.
-Now let's get a better understanding of how to create and submit a transaction

-### How to Submit Transactions
-The `make test-create-token` command above was useful to test if everything is running correctly.
 Now let's get a better understanding of how to create and submit a transaction.